munificent/craftinginterpreters/book/garbage-collection.md

 We have a fully functioning mark-sweep garbage collector now.
-When the stress testing flag is enabled, it gets called all the time, and with the logging enabled too we can watch it do its thing and see that it is indeed reclaiming memory.
+When the stress testing flag is enabled, it gets called all the time, and with the logging enabled too, we can watch it do its thing and see that it is indeed reclaiming memory.
 But, when the stress testing flag is off, it never runs at all.
 It's time to decide when the collector should be invoked during normal program execution.

 As far as I can tell, this question is poorly answered by the literature.
 When garbage collectors were first invented, computers had a tiny, fixed amount of memory.
-Many of the early GC papers assume that you set aside a few thousand words of memory -- in other words, most of it -- and invoke the collector whenever you run out.
+Many of the early GC papers assumed that you set aside a few thousand words of memory -- in other words, most of it -- and invoked the collector whenever you ran out.
 Simple.

 Modern machines have gigs of physical RAM, hidden behind the operating system's even larger virtual memory abstraction, which is shared among a slew of other